Small Intestinal Bacterial Overgrowth: What to Know

 This factor is often related to a stressed nervous system due to past experiences.
 Various modalities, including osteopathy, cranial psychotherapy, somatic experience, and energy healing, can help address this barrier to health.

-If you need assistance choosing the right approach, I recommend contacting a knowledgeable health practitioner experienced in these areas.
+If you need assistance in choosing the right approach, I recommend consulting a knowledgeable healthcare practitioner experienced in these areas.

 - Symptoms include bloating, burping, abdominal pain, diarrhea, constipation, excessive gas, and signs of malabsorption like weight loss and fatigue.

 - Diagnosis often relies on symptoms, as breath tests have limitations.
-Treatment typically involves antibiotics like rifaximin and a low-FODMAP diet.
+Treatment typically involves antibiotics, such as rifaximin, and a low-FODMAP diet.

 - Effective natural treatments include herbal supplements, probiotics, and digestive enzymes.